 After the holidays, many hotels around New York tend to drop prices in January and February since it's no longer peak tourist season, making it a great time to find a bargain for a room in the typically expensive boroughs of Manhattan or Brooklyn.
 Plus, since this is the City That Never Sleeps, even in the cold and dark months of winter you can find events happening in all corners of the city, such as Restaurant Week in January or Chinese New Year celebrations.

 Head for the Slopes

-Sundial in Park City, Utah is largest ski and snowboard resort in the U.S. With 17 peaks, 7,300 skiable acres, and more than 300 trails, the huge area offers a range of intermediate and experienced-level slopes, with a few beginner-runs, and a practice area available for training up younger children.
-It's one of our top picks for families.
+- Sundial in Park City, Utah, is the largest ski and snowboard resort in the U.S. With 17 peaks, 7,300 skiable acres, and more than 300 trails, the huge area offers a range of intermediate and experienced-level slopes, with a few beginner runs and a practice area available for training up younger children.
+It's no wonder it's considered one of the top ski picks for families.

 Gaze at the Northern Lights

 Normally, it's best to travel north of the Arctic Circle in order to see the Northern Lights.
 However, in the prime season of winter, it's possible to see them even in the northern parts of the continental U.S. The area around Lake Superior is one of the most ideal locations for spotting the Northern Lights in the U.S.—apart from going to Alaska—including Cook County in Minnesota, northern Wisconsin, or the Upper Peninsula of Michigan.